 Can you use oil instead of butter in baking?

-Then, in a smaller bowl, add the dry ingredients.
+- Then, add the dry ingredients to a smaller bowl.
 Whisk together the flour, baking powder, salt, and cardamon.

 The Secret Ingredient to This Recipe: